mitshan1994/mitshan1994.github.io/_posts/cpp/2023-02-21-Notes-Large-Scale-CPP.markdown

 NCCD is *not* a measure of the relative quality of a system.
 NCCD is simply a tool for characterizing the degree of coupling within a subsystem.

 The precise numerical value of the CCD (or the NCCD) for a given system is not important.
 What is important is actively designing systems to keep the CCD for each subsystem from becoming larger than necessary.

+If two or more objects share mutual ownership, that functionality should be escalated to a manager class.

+In general, the goal of insulation is to shield clients from the compile-time dependency associated with knowing unnecessary, encapsulated implementation details; it is NOT meant to shield clients from the programmatically accessible interface or to compromise type safety.

+Allowing inheritance or virtual functions would affect the object layout by introducing additional data and/or additional virtual-function-table pointers.